moo-man/WFRP4e-FoundryVTT/README.md

 - [Altdorf: Crown of the Empire](https://foundryvtt.com/packages/wfrp4e-altdorf/) - A fascinating and entertaining guide to the capital, the nexus of government, religion, magic and military power in the Empire.
 Each district is carefully detailed with a wide variety of locations, plot hooks, and NPCs.

+- [The Horned Rat](https://foundryvtt.com/packages/wfrp4e-horned-rat/) - The penultimate volume of the five-part series of the Enemy Within campaign.
+Includes lore, spells, items, and weapons, and enemies centered on the Skaven and their wicked schemes.

 **Unofficial**